Sibulan – Tourist Spots in Negros Oriental

 Twin Lakes – Nature Pure

-After trekking the nature trails, a refreshing swim in one of the Twin Lakes can be a perfect way to cool down.
-Visitors can also hire a kayak and go boating.
-A restaurant offers lunch with a view of the lake, or, for people who bring their meals, picnic areas are scattered around the area.
+A restaurant offers lunch with a viewing deck of the lake, or, for people who bring their meals, picnic areas are scattered around the area.
 Other activities include carp fishing and overnight camping, as long as visitors bring their own gear.
 There is nowhere around the Twin Lakes to rent fishing or camping gear.

 For the nature enthusiast visiting the Philippines, the Twin Lakes are a wonderful place to visit.
 The hiking trails, clear lakes, and exotic flora and fauna are sure to lift the spirit of anyone who finds peace in the outdoor environment.